ChuanyuXue/MVTest/README.md

     sample.test(x, y)

 ## Notice
-This package only performs acceptable efficiency on large-scale dataset due to my limited programming skill.
-If you have better solution on this algorithm, please contact me at cs_xcy@126.com\/chuanyu.xue@uconn.com
+This package only performs acceptable efficiency on large-scale dataset due to my limited programming skills.
+If you have any better solution on this algorithm, please contact me at cs_xcy@126.com\/chuanyu.xue@uconn.edu

 ## Reference